 Of the eight species of pangolin:

-Tree are listed as critically endangered: Chinese pangolin (M. pentadactyla), Sunda pangolin (Smutsia gigantea) and Philippine pangolin (M. javanica)
+Three are listed as critically endangered: Chinese pangolin (M. pentadactyla), Sunda pangolin (M. javanica) and Philippine pangolin (M. culionensis)

 Two are listed as vulnerable: Black-bellied (Phataginus tetradactyla) and Temminck’s pangolin (S. temminckii)

 Pangolins have a highly specialized diet, relying on ants and termites for their nutrition.
 Though they are not closely related to anteaters, pangolins occupy a similar ecological niche to these animals.
 They are important for controlling insect populations; it has been reported that a single pangolin can eat upwards of 70 million insects a year.
 As such, pangolins have an important role in the control of forest termites and without them, the balance of their delicate ecosystems will tip.

 In recent years, pangolins have become a symbol of conservation.
 These unique, characterful animals have grown famous globally for their unusual looks and worthy plea; more resources and attention are being devoted to their conservation.

 Conservation organizations are working to improve our understanding of the pangolin’s ecology and behavior.
 Pangolins are elusive mammals that wander their habitats alone, mostly at night.
 They have proven difficult to study but renewed efforts are underway to identify the distribution and ranges of pangolin populations, as well as how their ecosystems can be manipulated to ensure their survival in the wild.
 Surveys are underway to work out how many pangolins there are in the wild.